awsdocs/aws-transfer-user-guide/doc_source/API_UpdateAccess.md

 The following data is returned in JSON format by the service\.

  ** [ExternalId](#API_UpdateAccess_ResponseSyntax) **   <a name="TransferFamily-UpdateAccess-response-ExternalId"></a>
-The external ID of the group whose users have access to your Amazon S3 or Amazon EFS resources over the enabled protocols using AWSTransfer Family\.
+The external identifier of the group whose users have access to your Amazon S3 or Amazon EFS resources over the enabled protocols using AWSTransfer Family\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `^S-1-[\d-]+$`

  ** [ServerId](#API_UpdateAccess_ResponseSyntax) **   <a name="TransferFamily-UpdateAccess-response-ServerId"></a>
-The ID of the server that the user is attached to\.
+The identifier of the server that the user is attached to\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`